New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- New York has two wins against the spread, and is 2-4 overall, at home this season.
+- New York has covered the spread twice at home, and is 2-4 overall there, this year.

-- In six games at home this year, New York has gone over the total four times.
+- In four of six games at home this season, New York has gone over the total.

-- Away from home, New Orleans is 3-3 overall and 3-3 against the spread.
+- New Orleans is 3-3 against the spread, and 3-3 overall, away from home.

-- The Saints are winless ATS (0-1) as 5-point favorites or more on the road.

-- In six road games this year, New Orleans has hit the over three times.
+- This year, in six away games, New Orleans has gone over the total three times.

 Powered by Data Skrive.